Trainers would like to tell their Students

 Demonstrate proper class etiquette.
 In addition to helping your instructor, you also set a good example for any new students that might attend.
 They may seem mundane reminders, but practicing these courtesies will definitely go a long way towards a more positive class experience for instructor and student alike.

-- Be ready for class to begin on-time.
+Be ready for class to begin on-time.
 Allow time to set up your dog so your class can start on time.
-Instructors and fellow classmates often have busy schedules so may not have the opportunity to stay longer for over time.
+Instructors and fellow classmates often have busy schedules so may not have the opportunity for class time to run over time.

-- Keep your dog on-leash or in a crate, until it’s your turn.
+Keep your dog either on-leash or in a crate, until it’s your turn.

-- Be ready for your turn.
-Time spent getting dogs out of a crate, pottying, warming up, can use up class time that could be better spent on training.
+Be ready for your turn.
+Time spent getting dogs in and out of a crate, pottying, warming up, can use up class time that could be better spent on training.

 Pay attention to the instructor through the whole class.
 Talking during class when another student is working is not only rude but disruptive.
 You can learn something even when it’s not your turn.
 Plus when paying attention, you can add positive support for other classmates.